Chorrera culture: Regional divisions

 Other regions exhibit a strong Chorrera influence.

 Ceramics

 The hallmark of Chorrera culture is its ceramic traditions, which features whistling animal and plant effigy Stirrup spout vessels and human figurines made from molds.
 Everyday utilitarian pottery was still very fine with thin decorated walls and red or black slips polished to a high sheen.
 Surfaces of bowls, bottles, ollas, and other ceramic pieces were incised, painted, pattern burnished, or decorated with rocker stamps.
 Ceramics were used in personal adornments as well, examples being ceramic ear spools and rocker stamps used for body painting.

 Unusual decorative features of Chorrera ceramics include resist-painting and iridescent slips.

-Earliest use of metals
+Use of metals

-The first metal work in Ecuador is attributed to the Chorrera craftsmen.
+Chorrera craftsmen produced some of the earliest metal objects in Ecuador.
 Numerous metal objects and fragments were excavated at the coastal site of Salango.
 Objects from copper, silver and gold were made, mostly elite goods like jewelry.

 Diet

 Crops cultivated by Chorrera people include achira (Canna indica), arrowroot (Maranta arundinacea), corn (Zea mays), common beans (Phaseolus vulgaris), as well as gourds and squash (Cucurbitaceae).
 They also gathered wild tree fruits, sedge (Cyperaceae), and palm (Palmae).

 Chorrera people fished and hunted as well, catching game such as armadillo, deer (including white-tailed and brocket deer) duck, frogs, lizards, peccary, and various rodents.